miguelalarcos/autoform-extension/README.md

 It is an extension for autoform so you can have fields that references other collection, and you can use typeahead to autocomplete the values.
 Also it takes care of dates.

+Note: I'm new at writing tests in Meteor.
+Any help is welcomed.

 ```coffee
 @books = new Meteor.Collection "Books",
     schema: